The Scala Workshop 2025

 IWACO

-Sasha Pak The Australian National University, Fabian Muehlboeck Australian National University, Alex Potanin Australian National University
+Sasha Pak Australian National University, Fabian Muehlboeck Australian National University, Alex Potanin Australian National University

 Talk